Persistent sheaf Laplacians: Introduction

 \section{Introduction}

-Recent years have witnessed a dramatic growth of interest in topological data analysis (TDA) \cite{kaczynski2004computational,wasserman2018topological} driven by its success in science and technology, particularly in computational biology and computer-aided drug design, one of the most challenging scientific fronts of the 21$^{st}$ century \cite{nguyen2019mathematical,nguyen2020mathdl}.
-The main workhouse of TDA is persistent homology \cite{zomorodian2005computing,edelsbrunner2008persistent,cerri2013betti}, a new branch in algebraic topology.
-In general, topology is too abstract, while geometry is too complex for many real world problems.
-Persistent homology embeds multiscale geometric analysis in topological abstraction, rendering a powerful tool of data analysis.
-It has had enormous development and numerous applications in the past two decades \cite{edelsbrunner2008persistent,cerri2013betti,meng2020weighted,nguyen2020review,townsend2020representation}.
+Recent years have witnessed a dramatic growth of research interest in topological data analysis (TDA) \cite{kaczynski2004computational,wasserman2018topological}, driven by its success in science and technology, particularly in computational biology and computer-aided drug design, one of the most challenging scientific fronts of the 21$^{st}$ century \cite{nguyen2019mathematical,nguyen2020mathdl}.
+The main workhouse of TDA is persistent homology \cite{cerri2013betti, edelsbrunner2008persistent, zomorodian2005computing}, a new branch of algebraic topology that is able to capture multiscale topological information of data.
+Topological deep learning was proposed in 2017 to integrate persistent homology and artificial intelligence (AI) \cite{cang2017topologynet}.
+It has had enormous success in data science \cite{ meng2020weighted, nguyen2020review,townsend2020representation}.

-The success in algebraic topology in data science and artificial intelligence (AI) has also promoted other related mathematical topics.
-One of them is the de Rham-Hodge theory, which connects algebraic topology with differentiable manifolds, partial differential equations, harmonic analysis, and algebraic geometry \cite{dodziuk1977rham,zhao2020rham}.
-Hodge Laplacians, particularly evolutionary Hodge Laplacians, offer a powerful spectral analysis of volumetric data \cite{chen2019evolutionary}.
-Another example is combinatorial graph theory, which is able to perform exterior derivatives in graph settings \cite{lim2020hodge}.
-The resulting graph Laplacians provide not only the full set of topological information in harmonic spectra but also additional non-harmonic spectra \cite{grone1990laplacian,chung1997spectral}.
-The theory of persistent spectral graph \cite{wang2020persistent}, also known as persistent Laplacian \cite{wang2021hermes,memoli2020persistent}, has been developed to extend the original TDA to powerful spectral theory analysis \cite{wang2020persistent}.
-As a result, it is more informative than persistent homology and may enable one to hear the shape of a drum \cite{kac1966can}.
-Persistent spectral graph has found its success in various applications \cite{meng2021persistent}.